 One of the most common places you’ll find silicone products for daily use is in the kitchen.
 Silicone is generally considered safe to use with food and drink.
 So you can easily buy silicone products that are designed to be used in cooking, baking and food storage.

 Silicone oven gloves, baking moulds, straws and cooking utensils are all widely available.
-You can even buy silicone ziplock bags, such as these Stasher food storage bags available in John Lewis.
+You can even buy silicone ziplock bags, such as these Stasher food storage bags.

 Is Silicone Safe to Use?